creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-10-07-Diffusion_Autoencoders.md

 ## Difference between DDPM and DDIM

-DDPM relies on a Markovian reverse process, meaning the generation of an image from noise depends on a probabilistic transition, where each step is conditioned on the previous one.
+DDPM and DDIM are both generative models **with an identical forward process**, leading them to share the same objective function. **The difference between them is in the reverse process.**.

+In DDPM, the reverse process is **stochastic**.
-The reverse diffusion process is parameterized to model the transition from noise to data.
+The goal is to model the reverse diffusion process, starting from pure noise and progressively denoising it to generate a sample that resembles the original data.

 1\. **Forward Process in DDPM:**